corygleisinger17-cmd/SafeHaven/Product/Domain_Model.md

 Documents should not exist independently without a business purpose.

-Whenever practical, every document should be linked to an Inventory Item.
+Whenever practical, every document should be linked to an Assets.

 ---